lwlsw/Repository/README.md

 - the moreLinks container includes all links you have in the three dot menu, check them and edit them to have your profiles in
 - the moreInfo container includes more information about your package, for example its features etc.
 - the changelog container obviously lists all changes made to the package
+- the background is basically the icon but in 1920x1080 and has a blur with the amount of 64px, i use photoshop but you can do it with any software

 that's it, enjoy c: